Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 # Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list
-<p> My name is [Rachel Irabor](https://www.linkedin.com/in/rachelirabor/), and I’m an MVP for Microsoft Business Application, Power Platform and Dynamics 365 CRM developer and trainer.
+<p> My name is <a href ="https://www.linkedin.com/in/rachelirabor/">Rachel Irabor</a>, and I’m an MVP for Microsoft Business Application, Power Platform and Dynamics 365 CRM developer and trainer.
 I love to document what I have learned or encountered. <p></p>
 <br>

 Subscribe for the latest newsletters and articles from my Medium and LinkedIn accounts.